-Jamard Jean-Pierre has lived his educational experience by two words: perseveranceand persistence.
+Jamard Jean-Pierre has lived his educational experience by two words: perseverance and persistence.
 Jamard was born in Brockton, the son of Haitian immigrants, before settling in Taunton, where he graduated from high school in 2016.
-His upcoming walk across the Commencement stage on Saturday, June 1, has been a challenging yet rewarding journey.
+His walk across the Bristol Commencement stage has been a step in a challenging yet rewarding journey.

 Jamard’s parents have always emphasized the value of higher education, so beginning college at Bristol became his next step towards success.
 Jamard credits Bristol’s faculty and staff for helping him at every step of getting started at the college, from assistance completing the FAFSA form, academic advising and even making sure he had the correct books for each upcoming course.
 In addition to academics, Jamard also became engaged with Bristol’s college community as a proud representative and speaker at the college’s African American Family Night series.

-Jamard’s guidance and experience at Bristol led him to earn his associate degree in business administration transfer, to be celebrated at the college’s Commencement ceremony on Saturday, June 1, 2019.
+Jamard’s guidance and experience at Bristol led him to earn his associate degree in business administration transfer, celebrated at the college’s Commencement ceremony on Saturday, June 1, 2019.